YuepengYang/YuepengYang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Yuepeng Yang.
-I'm a first year PhD student at UChicago Statistics starting this Fall.
+I'm a first year PhD student at University of Chicago, Department of Statistics starting this Fall.
 I graduated from Carnegie Mellon University in May 2020 with B.S. & M.S. degrees in mathematical sciences.
 Before that I spent 18 years in Shenzhen, a.k.a the city next to Hong Kong.

 This site is a WIP.